Bima42/docstral/server/README.md

 Once I had the documentation scraped, I needed to turn it into something a vector database could work with.
 This meant choosing an embedding model and figuring out how to chunk the content.

 For the embedding model, I went to the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard) on HuggingFace.
-After some analysis (with a little help from an LLM to parse through the options), I settled on `BAAI/bge-small-en-v1.5`.
+After some analysis (with a little help from a LLM to parse through the options), I settled on `BAAI/bge-small-en-v1.5`.
 It's free, reasonably performant for its size (384 dimensions), and it is ranked 87th.
 I'll let you go and see if you want more details.
 The top-ranked models are often proprietary and optimized for massive datasets.
 For a first pass on a relatively small corpus like Mistral's docs, it felt like overkill.

 My first attempt at chunking was... not great.
 I tried to split cleanly on heading boundaries (h1, h2, h3) and group small fragments together.
 The problem was that Mistral's documentation has a lot of tiny h3 sections, and my logic wasn't sophisticated enough to handle them gracefully.
 I ended up with too many fragments, some of them split in unfortunate places.